 Interest rates fluctuate and are impacted by economic data, inflationary pressure, the stock market, the federal reserve, geo-politics and other global events.
-Therefore, you may have questions as to whether now is the right time to lock in that rate though.
+Therefore, you may have questions as to whether now is a good time to lock in that rate.
 American Pacific Mortgage is here to answer those questions.

 Below are four questions answered that will help guide you as you decide when to lock in your interest rate.